 Interest rates will vary depending on the institution and are locked in for the length of the term.
 Despite the lack of flexibility, traditional certificates of deposit are still reliable and safe choices that are readily available through most financial institutions.

 High-yield certificates of deposit

-As the name suggests, high-yield certificates of deposit offer higher interest rates than traditional certificates of deposit.
+As the name suggests, high-yield certificates of deposit offer higher interest rates than traditional certificates of deposit (just like how high-yield savings accounts offer higher interest rates than traditional savings accounts).
 You are more likely to find high-yield certificates of deposit at online banks or credit unions than at traditional banks.
 Shop around to find the highest rates.
 Interest rates are the main distinguishing factor for this type of certificate of deposit.
 As with other certificates of deposit, you will find the highest interest rates are reserved for longer terms.

 Bump-up certificates of deposit